Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 - **"Ratio"**
 - **"Drive"**

-*Note:* The compressor is not a standard compressor; it only compresses signal aplitude with a zero release time.
+*Note:* The compressor is not a standard compressor; it only compresses signal amplitude with a zero release time.
 It is more useful for creating distortion effects.
 For standard sound compression, it is recommended to use a dedicated compressor.

 #### Tune